-This section explains the rationale for using activity theory (AT) and the key notions of the theory.
+This section explains the rationale for using Activity Theory (AT) and the key notions of the theory.
 It also describes how AT helps to identify and understand episodic/systemic power within activity systems and networks.

-AT is based on the concepts of the cultural-historical works of Vygotsky (1978), which have strong links to Marxist philosophy and are focused on learning and development (the zone of proximal development).
-AT was popularized by the work of Engeström (1987, 2015) and Bødker (1989), among others, in management and IS research.
-We draw on the contemporary contributions of Engeström, Karanasios, Miettinen, and others (Engeström et al., 1999; Karanasios et al., 2021; Miettinen et al, 2009) in unpacking the use of AT in organization studies and IS.
+AT is based on the concepts of the cultural-historical works of Vygotsky (1978).
+This has strong links to Marxist philosophy and is focused on learning and development (the zone of proximal development).
+AT was popularized by the work of Engeström (1987, 2015) and Bødker (1989) amongst others in management and IS research.
+We draw on the contemporary contributions of Engeström, Karanasios, Miettinen inter alia (Engeström et al., 1999; Karanasios et al., 2021; Miettinen et al, 2009) in unpacking the use of AT in organization studies and IS.

 Historically, and with rare exceptions (e.g., Blackler & McDonald, 2000; Avis, 2007; Daniels & Warmington, 2007; Engeström, 2008b; Reid, 2012), AT research has not consistently focused on power per se.
-This is because it has not been "easy to depict and analyze hierarchical power relations within a single activity system" (Engeström 2008b, p.
-6).
-Power has often been considered as secondary to AT concepts of emancipation or conflict or in some ways latent behind proxy terms such as politics or control.
-More recently, there have been efforts to demonstrate more explicitly how AT can articulate power in IS (e.g., Foot, 2014; Kelly, 2018; Schirmer & Geithner, 2018; Simeonova, 2018).
-These are the contributions upon which we build in this paper.
+This is because it has not been "easy to depict and analyze hierarchical power relations within a single activity system" (Engeström 2008b: 6).
+Power has often been considered secondary to AT concepts of emancipation or conflict, or is in some ways latent behind proxy terms such as politics or control.
+More recently, there have been efforts to demonstrate more explicitly how AT can articulate power relations in IS (e.g., Foot, 2014; Kelly, 2018; Schirmer & Geithner, 2018; Simeonova, 2018).
+These are contributions upon we build on in this paper.

 AT emphasizes a focus on object-oriented and mediated activity.
 It brings activity into the center of organizational analysis (Spender, 1995).
-The object is the problem situation, focus, or thing that subjects (actors and agents) work to transform (Engeström et al., 1999; Blackler, 2009), using "tools" to achieve "outcomes."
-Objects of activity are, however, constantly in transition and under construction (Hasu & Engeström, 2000), continually on the horizon "as the object is co-configured time and time again" (Engeström, 2000, p.
-973).
-An activity system outlines the process of a subject using "tools" to act upon an object, which is governed by cultural-historical "rules and norms," a "community," and the "division of labor" (Karanasios, 2018).
+The object is the problem situation, focus or thing that subjects (actors' and agents') work to transform (Engeström et al., 1999; Blackler, 2009), using "tools" in order to achieve "outcomes".
+Objects of activity are, however, constantly in transition and under construction (Hasu & Engeström, 2000); continually on the horizon "as the object is co-configured time and time again" (Engeström, 2000: 973).
+This process of a subject using "tools" to act upon an object is governed by cultural-historical "rules and norms", a "community", and the "division of labor", which form an activity system (Karanasios 2018).

-An activity is governed by explicit and implicit rules and norms that direct behavior.
-Activities take place within a community (Engeström, 1987), comprising individuals, groups, or organizations that, while distinct, share the same general object and interact with the subject.
-This perspective highlights the "multiple voices" that emerge via the interactions between the community and the subject (Engeström, 2001).
-Additionally, activities are viewed as the outcomes of labor and its organization and are thus divided by roles and hierarchies that form a division of labor.
+An activity is governed by explicit and implicit rules and norms, which guide appropriate behavior.
+Activities take place within a community (Engeström, 1987), comprising individuals, groups or organizations who, while distinct, share the same general object and interact with the subject.
+This perspective highlights the "multiple-voices" that surface via the interactions between the community and the subject (Engeström, 2001).
+Additionally, activities are viewed as the outcomes of labor and its organization, and are thus divided by roles and hierarchies that form a division of labor.

-As illustrated in Figure 1, a major contribution of AT to IS research is the notion of tool-mediated activity.
-That is, AT integrates tools and technologies with the social context, combining them into a single analytical unitthe activity.
-This facilitates a sociotechnical analysis (Karanasios, 2018).
+As illustrated in Figure 1, a major contribution of AT to IS research is the notion of toolmediated activity.
+That is, AT integrates tools and technologies with the social context, combining them into a single analytical unit - the activity.
+This facilitates a socio-technical analysis (Karanasios 2018).
 In other words, tools mediate an activity and are extensions of human agency (Karanasios, 2018).
-AT also assists in the understanding of how multiple activity systems interact (e.g., a management team, a work unit, a client) and how each activity's object of work contributes to a "common" or "shared" object.
-These connections help to configure new interests, new activities, and new objects of work (Nardi, 2005; Schirmer & Geithner, 2018; Karanasios & Allen, 2013; Foot, 2014).
-This perspective follows calls from activity theorists to study more expansive activities and networks that are more aligned with contemporary distributed and digitally mediated ways of organizing (Karanasios et al., 2021; Spinuzzi, 2020; Engeström & Sannino, 2020).
+AT also helps to understand how multiple activity systems interact (e.g., a management team, a work unit, a client), and how each activity's object of work contributes to a "common" or "shared" object.
+These connections help configure new interests, new activities and new objects of work (Nardi, 2005; Schirmer & Geithner, 2018; Karanasios & Allen, 2013; Foot, 2014).
+This perspective follows calls from activity theorists to study more expansive activities and networks that are more in line with contemporary distributed and digitally-mediated ways of organizing (Karanasios et al., 2021; Spinuzzi, 2020; Engeström & Sannino, 2020).